sourcegraph/handbook/content/product/product_management/index.md

 #### Per-area strategy pages

-We also use [per-area strategy pages](../../company/strategy/index.md#per-area-strategy-pages) as a framework for each team's prioritization, to document the trade-offs between goals the teams are making, and to communicate where they are headed in the longer term not in terms of specific deliverables but in terms of strategy.
+We also use [per-area strategy pages](../../company/strategy/index.md#per-area-strategy-pages) as a narrative framework for prioritization, to document trade-offs between goals, and to communicate strategy outwardly.
 Because this is a longer outlook, they tend to not change much each month but should be reviewed.

 #### Product data